Skip to content

 Background: Photo by Dave Kresl

-Motion Graphics & Video Editing Over 25 years of experience.
+Motion Graphics & Video Editing Over 25 Years of Experience.

 I’ve always had a strong interest in motion graphics and title sequences for television and film.